 You will then have signatures by, usually, the Chair and the Secretary after their review.

 Corporate Minutes Sample

-Below you can see what a typical corporate minutes document looks like and a download a template in PDF or Word format.
+Below, you can see a typical corporate minutes document and download a template in PDF or Word format.

 What to include in corporate minutes?